openai/swarm/readme.md

 ## Assistants

-An `Assistant` simply encapsulates a set of `instructions` with a set of `functions` (plus some additional settings below), and has the capability to hand off execution to other another `Assistant`.
+An `Assistant` simply encapsulates a set of `instructions` with a set of `functions` (plus some additional settings below), and has the capability to hand off execution to another `Assistant`.

 While it's tempting to personify an `Assistant` as "someone who does X", it can also be used to represent a very specific workflow or step defined by a set of `instructions` and `functions` (e.g. a set of steps, a complex retrieval, single step of data transformation, etc).
 This allows `Assistant`s to be composed into a network of "agents", "workflows", and "tasks", all represented by the same primitive.